Rohan17rp/Chess-game-using-C/README.md

 INTRO:
 1. A basic implementation of 2-player chess engine
-2. White player being the one on Upper side denoted by UppperCase letters in yellow color, Black would be in lower side as lowerCase letters in green color
+2. White player being the one on Upper side denoted by UppperCase letters in yellow color, Black would be in lower side as lowerCase letters in cyan color
 3. Use make command from terminal for compiling and ./project <file_name> to run the code
 4. Moves must be entered in format [a-h][1-8][a-h][1-8] which could be interpreted as [initial_row][initial_col][final_row][final_col]
 5. Use quit command to quit game